-She proposed the idea to her boss that she could be the first remote designer on their team.
+She proposed the idea to her boss that she could be the first remote designer on their team and she had remote working skills for this.
 Sadly, the proposal was rejected, and even though Sarah had a plan and was passionate about making a remote design role work, her boss has concerns about how designers could work in a remote environment as well as how they could support her.

 She had to leave that role, but it brought her to where she is today, at Dribbble, and gave her the momentum to solve common challenges associated with working in a creative and collaborative role while remote.